Maine Coon Lifespan:

 by: Sadie's Dad

-3 Days ago we put our beloved MCC "Sadie" down.
+Three days ago, we said goodbye to our beloved Maine Coon, Sadie.
 She was 15.
-I have never been in the presence of death before and it was one of the hardest things I have ever experienced.
+I had never been in the presence of death before - it was one of the hardest things I’ve ever experienced.

 by: Steve in Dayton

 Sorry for your loss.
-Indeed Cardiomyopathy has been mentioned in a number of these posts.
-We lost out boy Joshua at 11 and now our big boy Judah is being treated for it at 14.
-The first signs are erratic, abdominal, breathing...as the lungs and heart have to go into overdrive to keep up the supply as the heart efficiency lessens.
+Cardiomyopathy has come up in many of these posts.
+We lost our boy Joshua at 11, and now our big boy Judah is being treated for it at 14.

 Yoyo